NOAH Foundation CEO and United Nations OHCHR

 Isadora Detres Receives Microsoft AI for Earth Grant

-5/1/2020 Founder of Emerald Tablet Consulting and CEO of NOAH Foundation, Isadora Detres has been awarded a grant from Microsoft as part of its ‘AI for Earth’ program.
-Ms. Detres will use the grant to support her product design for a machine learning model that detects debris.
-Her research leverages emerging technologies from both the United States Geological Society (USGS) and advanced network solutions from the National Aeronautics and Space Administration (NASA).
+Founder of Emerald Tablet Consulting and CEO of NOAH Foundation, Isadora Detres has been awarded a grant from Microsoft as part of its ‘AI for Earth’ program.
+Ms. Detres submitted water sanitation specifications to both the Leonardo DiCaprio Foundation (which is now Earth Alliance) and National Geographic in their call for proposals Spring of 2019.
+The specifications were selected for further development and NOAH Foundation will use the grant to support the product design for a machine learning model that detects debris.
+Isadora's research leverages emerging technologies from both the United States Geological Society (USGS) and advanced network solutions from the National Aeronautics and Space Administration (NASA).
 NOAH Foundation was formed in 2019 as the Internet of Things presented itself as the primary way leadership will combat recurring climate change and environmental problems.

 NOAH Foundation Partners with Temple University